 About DU Advancement

 Reporting directly to the Senior Vice Chancellor and serving the Advancement Senior Management Team, the Associate Vice Chancellor, Alumni Engagement and Career Development will be responsible for developing, fostering, and advancing networks of University of Denver supporters, ambassadors, patrons, and promoters.
-The Associate Vice Chancellor will oversee campus-wide alumni and constituent engagement efforts, as well as student and alumni career and professional development activities.
+The Associate Vice Chancellor provides vision to the University’s integrated alumni/constituent engagement and student and alumni career and professional program.

 In this role, they will connect DU constituents to each other and to the University in strategic and meaningful ways, building and sustaining a strong pipeline of support for the University and DU’s most ambitious fundraising effort to date.
 The Alumni Engagement and Career Development departments within University Advancement will fulfill specific value propositions unique to each constituent community.
 They must understand the needs and expectations of constituents based on their affiliation, affinity, and capacity and translate those needs into actionable, measurable advancement programming, engagement and philanthropic outcomes.
 The Associate Vice Chancellor will play a key role in strategically engaging DU networks in the Campaign and provide executive leadership to DU’s Alumni.

-- Provide strategy, guidance, and direction for the Alumni Engagement and Career Development teams in support of the mission, vision, values, and goals of Advancement and the University of Denver.
+- Provide overarching vision to Alumni Engagement and Career Development teams in support of the mission, vision, values, and goals of Advancement and the University of Denver.

-- Set strategy and direction for the Alumni Engagement and Career Development efforts related to the University’s multi-year, comprehensive campaign.
+- Set vision for the Alumni Engagement and Career Development efforts related to the University’s multi-year, comprehensive campaign.
 Integrate Alumni Engagement and Career Development programming to support the DU’s mission and the Campaign with a specific focus on the Chancellor’s 4D student experience.

 - Define, implement, and staff an alumni volunteer structure to ensure active, involved, empowered and effective volunteer support of the campaign effort and DU.